Mennauu/web-app-from-scratch-18-19/README.md

 <h1 align="center">Web App From Scratch @cmda-minor-web 18-19</h1>

 <p align="center"><b>A Pokédex that shows all the Pokemons.
-It currently displays these properties: image, id, name type(s), weight, height and game-stats.
+It displays these properties: image, id, name, type(s), weight, height and game-stats.
+You can filter the pokemon on type and sort the pokemon on id and name.
 The data is retrieved using the <a href="https://pokeapi.co/">PokéAPI</a>.</b>
 </p>

 <br>